 When you have a Guinea Pig as a pet one of the situations you can face is that your pet stops eating.
 It is important that you are aware of your pet’s habits and notice on time that your pet is not eating.

-There are a lot of reasons for a Guinea pig to stop eating such as stress, lack of water, vitamin C deficiency, surgical procedure or illness, so you have to discover the cause on time to fix it, so your Cavy starts eating normally
+There are a lot of reasons for a Guinea pig to stop eating such as stress, lack of water, vitamin C deficiency, recent surgical procedure, or illness, so you have to discover the cause in time to fix it, so your Cavy starts eating normally

-In case you want to know more on reasons why guinea pigs stoped eating how to fix it please keep reading
+In case you want to know more about the reasons why guinea pigs stopped eating and how to fix it please keep reading.

 Why is my Guinea Pig not eating?
 (Causes)

-There are plenty of reasons that can make guinea pig stop eating so let’s go over the most common reasons and how to resolve them.
+There are plenty of reasons that can make guinea pigs stop eating so let’s go over the most common reasons and how to resolve them.

 When guinea pigs are stressed it can make them stop eating.
 Lack of space, illness, too much noise, inappropriate handling, or too much petting are all triggers for stress.
-To make your guinea pig start eating again you have to eliminate the source of the stress and your Cavy should start eating again.
+To make your guinea pig start eating again you have to eliminate the source of the stress.

 Recent surgical procedure